 - Convenient: Eliminates travel time since you can attend sessions from your home, office or when you are on the road.

-- Easy to Use: Your session is accessible anywhere; your desktop, tablet or smartphone with a simple URL link.
+- Easy to Use: Your session is accessible anywhere; your desktop, tablet or smartphone.

 - It’s Safe: Feel secure knowing that your sessions are private and conducted on a HIPAA approved video platform.

 When would online video therapy not be an appropriate option:

 - If you have experienced suicidal ideation within the last two months.

 - If you were discharged with inpatient status of a behavioral health hospital within the last six months.

 - If you are in the mist of an emergency requiring immediate attention (instead call 911).